node-m2m/m2m/Readme.md

 You can set multiple *channel data* or *HTTP API* resources on your device servers.
 If your remote endpoint is a Raspberry Pi, you can set *GPIO resources* directly from the API.

-Access to clients and devices is restricted to authenticated and authorized users only.
+Clients and devices are accessible only to authenticated and authorized users.

 All communications between clients and devices are fully encrypted using TLS.